trek-view/basecamp/_posts/2020-06-05-what-is-global-shutter-rolling-shutter-360-cameras.md

 If you’re shooting immersive VR content with lots of fast-moving motion, a 360 camera with CMOS sensors (global shutter) might be worth the cost to buy (most more than $10,000 USD+).

-For outdoor tours viewed on PC's, it's overkill.
+For outdoor tours viewed on PC's or phones, it's overkill.